 Advance Refunding: A refunding that occurs more than 90 days in advance of the first optional redemption date.
-Under current IRS regulations, Governmental Purpose tax-exempt bonds issued after December 31, 1985 are permitted only one advance refunding.
-Additionally, certain private activity bonds may not be advanced refunded.
+Under current Internal Revenue Code Provisions no tax exempt bonds may be advance refunded on a tax-exempt basis.

 Airline Costs per Enplaned Passenger ("CPE"): A comparative statistic used to demonstrate the affordability of airline operations at an airport.
 CPE is often used in the process of determining the credit quality of an issue.
 It is typically calculated as total passenger airline revenue divided by the number of enplaned passengers in any fiscal year.